ylhyra/ylhyra_content/data/Villi_Neto/Íslendingar_í_sólarlöndum.md

         "meaning": "Yeah, we have to go there again."
       },
       "s_1w5j49": {
-        "meaning": "Guys, I think don't think I'll be able to leave the house today, I like totally burned myself yesterday."
+        "meaning": "Guys, I don't think I'll be able to leave the house today, I like totally burned myself yesterday."
       },
       "s_1w5j70": {
         "meaning": "Has anybody seen by sombrero hat?"